nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

 5. Train the model or omit this step to use a pre-trained model:

-    - To train the model, first delete the model.h5.zip file and run:
+    - To train the model, first delete "the model.h5.zip" file and run:

         ```bash
         python main.py